ciselab/Lampion/Experiments/CodeBert_CodeToText/README.md

 ## Dataset - Preparation

 The original dataset had to be minimally adjusted.
+You can find the altered dataset [here](https://surfdrive.surf.nl/files/index.php/f/8713322177)

-While I am still looking for a nice way to provide the changed dataset, the changes are minimal and for now everyone can do it fast manually.
+In case you want to re-do the dataset from scratch:

 Remove the entries of the repository `wmixvideo/nfe` and the path ` src/main/java/com Fincatto/documentofiscal/mdfe3` as well as `fincatto/documentofiscal/cte300` in their path **in the valid.jsonl**.